Skip to content

 Drink Up!

-Water is absolutely essential for the proper function of all cells in our body.
+Water is essential for the proper function of all cells in our body.
 Water is considered the “river of life” as it acts as a transport system, carrying nutrients to the cells and waste out of the body.
-Water hydrates and nourishes the brain, replenishes lost fluids, flushes toxins and supports all bodily functions.
-Kids should be going to school with 1-2 bottles of fresh, filtered water everyday.
-Try adding fresh lemon, lime, berries, cucumbers or herbs which will not only add flavour but enhance digestion.
+Water hydrates and nourishes the brain, replenishes lost fluids, flushes toxins, and supports all bodily functions.
+Kids should be going to school with 1-2 bottles of fresh, filtered water every day.
+Add fresh lemon, lime, berries, cucumbers, or herbs.
+This will not only add flavour but enhance digestion.

 Supplements: Added Insurance

-Even with a healthy, whole food, rainbow diet, it’s impossible to get all the nutrients we need strictly through food.
-Common agricultural practices, demineralized soil, environmental pollution, food processing and stress are all causes of nutrient depletion.
+Even those who include an abundance of whole, natural foods daily struggle to acquire all the nutrients needed for optimal health.
+Common agricultural practices, demineralized soil, environmental pollution, food processing and stress result in nutrient depletion.
 There are many supplements that kids can take in addition to a healthy diet to support their active, growing bodies.
 The basic essentials are:

 • Essential Fatty Acids: EFA’s (omega 3, 6, 9) have many critical functions in the body and are especially necessary for proper brain function.
-The brain and nervous system are about 70% fat and requires EFA’s (particularly omega 3) for memory, focus, concentration and mood.
-We just don’t get enough through food.
+The brain and nervous system are about 70% fat and require EFA’s (particularly omega 3) for memory, focus, concentration, and mood.

-• Probiotics: More and more research is showing the critical importance of health gut flora not only for digestive health but for the brain, heart and immune system.
-Probiotics help to restore and maintain a healthy balance of good bacteria in the gut which may help reduce tummy upset, regulate the bowels, reduce food intolerances, support brain health, and boost immunity.
+• Probiotics: Research is showing the critical importance of healthy gut flora not only for digestive health, but for the brain, heart and immune system.
+Probiotics help restore and maintain a healthy balance of good bacteria in the gut which may help reduce tummy upset, regulate the bowels, reduce food intolerances, support brain health, and boost immunity.

-• Vitamin D: Research show that Canadians are typically severely deficient in this bone building, immune boosting, sunshine vitamin and that everyone, even children need to supplement, especially throughout the cold winter months.
+• Vitamin D: Research shows that Canadians are typically deficient in this bone-building, immune-boosting, sunshine vitamin.
+Therefore, everyone, including children should supplement with vitamin D, particularly through the cold winter months.

 Planning and Preparation

-Without meal planning and preparation strategies, it’s easy to fall into the rut of throwing together last minute lunches filled with quick, processed foods high in sugar, preservatives and low in nutrients.
+Without meal planning and preparation strategies, it’s easy to fall into the rut of throwing together last-minute lunches filled with quick, processed foods high in sugar, and preservatives.
 These simple and practical tips will help you stay on top of your game:

 • Create a weekly menu/meal plan.